-Place ¼ cup of cooled elderberry syrup in a 2 cup measuring cup and quickly whisk in the gelatin powder.
+Place ¼ cup of the elderberry syrup in a 2 cup measuring cup and quickly whisk in the gelatin powder.

-Add the ½ cup of hot (not boiling though) water and stir quickly until smooth.
+Add the ½ cup of hot water and stir quickly until smooth.

 Add the remaining 3/4 cup of the elderberry syrup and stir or whisk until completely smooth.

 Pour into molds and chill for 2 hours or until completely firm.

 Pop out of molds and store in airtight container, if they seem extra sticky place a piece of parchment paper between layers.
 Take a 1-3 daily as needed as a preventative.

 As with any homemade item, if you have any questions or are ill, consult your doctor.
 I believe in home remedies, there is a lot on wisdom in plants and home made health options.
 I also fully believe in modern medicine, research, and vaccination.
 The two mindsets are not exclusive, nor should they be, a single minded view helps no one.
 Elderberry is full of health benefits, it alone will not cure anyone of a serious virus or illness though.
 Like drinking hot water with lemon and ginger, it does a body good, undoubtedly, it also has limits.
 Thank you for understanding this balance with respect.